arminc/arminc.github.io/_posts/2010/2010-12-15-blog-updates.md

 ---
 I did some updates yesterday:

-1)Updated WordPress to the latest
+1. Updated WordPress to the latest
-2)Added download posts as PDF
+2. Added download posts as PDF
-3)Adjusted the theme to be more wide (everyone these days uses high resolutions)
+3. Adjusted the theme to be more wide (everyone these days uses high resolutions)